niklasramo/mezr/README.md

 There are a couple of things to note though.

-* The target element's margins affect the final position so please consider the margins as an additional offset.
+* The target element's margins will not have any effect on the left/top return values of this function.
+Please consider the element's margins as an extra offset.
+This behaviour is by design, not a bug.
 * When calculating the dimensions of elements (target/of/within) the outer width/height (includes scrollbar, borders and padding) is used.
 For window and document the scrollbar width/height is always omitted.

+There's a chance that new options will be introduced in an upcoming version where you can control the behaviour mentioned in the notes above.

 **Syntax**